Hayati Pro Ultra Plus 3 for £30. Buy Now.

 When you’re travelling, the rules around nicotine products vary depending on what you use.
 Nicotine pouches are simple to pack because they’re solid, don’t leak, and aren’t affected by liquid limits.
 Vapes and vape juice require more planning, and cigarettes are often subject to import limits and strict smoking rules at airports and onboard.

-How Nicotine Products Fit Into Airline Rules - A Quick Travel Comparison:
+How Nicotine Products Fit Into Airline Rules

 Packing rules for nicotine products vary depending on what you use.
 Some nicotine pouches are easy to travel with, while others have restrictions due to battery, liquid, or tobacco content.